 Yes.
 In Kansas, liens may apply to real estate or to certain kinds of personal property.
 However, a lien on property does not, by itself, result in the immediate collection of any money.
 It only prevents the owner from selling, transferring, or borrowing against the property until the child support is paid.

 How long will the order for current support last?

 It depends on the law of the state that issues the order.
 For Kansas orders, current support lasts until the child is emancipated (reaches adulthood).
 For most children, that is their 18th birthday.
 If a child turns eighteen while still attending high school, the child’s current support order automatically continues until the end of that school year.
 In very rare cases, the court may order support to continue until the child turns nineteen if the child is still in high school.
 If you think this will apply to your child, you must tell us before the child turns 18.

 Kansas current support orders automatically go down as each child emancipates.
 For example, an order for three children will be reduced by one-third when the oldest child becomes an adult.
 That is usually a good time for the custodial parent to ask CSS to review the order for the younger child(ren).

 The NCP has declared Bankruptcy and says he/she does not have to pay.
 Is this true?

 Generally, the answer is no. However, the answer can depend on the type of debt owed (current or arrears only) and the type of Bankruptcy that was filed and when it was filed.

 If the NCP is in Bankruptcy at the time you begin to receive support services or files for Bankruptcy while those services are being provided, CSS needs to be told as early as possible so appropriate actions can be taken.
 If you learn the NCP has filed for bankruptcy while CSS is enforcing the child support order you need to contact the Child Support Call Center immediately to relay that information.

-For information about how to apply for Child Support Services (CSS) services, see the Applying for Services
+For information about how to apply for Child Support Services (CSS) services, see the Enroll for Services